espressif/esp-idf/docs/en/api-reference/peripherals/uart.rst

 Overview of RS485 specific communication options
 -------------------------------------------------

-Note: Here and below the notation UART_REGISTER.UART_OPTION_BIT will be used to describe register options of UART.
+.. note:: Here and below the notation UART_REGISTER.UART_OPTION_BIT will be used to describe register options of UART.
 See the ESP32 Technical Reference Manual for more information.

 - UART_RS485_CONF_REG.UART_RS485_EN = 1, enable RS485 communication mode support.
 - UART_RS485_CONF_REG.UART_RS485TX_RX_EN, transmitter's output signal loop back to the receiver's input signal when this bit is set.